Where is the magical place that everyone wants to be in the autumn? It is New England, of course.

 Filled with history and lore, a visit to Salem will keep you busy.
 There are museums, exhibits, historic sites, guided tours (ghost tours, too!), and other notable spots.
 Consider reading up on the witch trials before visiting, as this will help you better understand the dark events of the town’s past.

 If the spiritual interests you, Salem is home to many modern-day witches and spiritualists.
 You can sign up for a palm reading, tarot session, or other experiences.
 Or simply browse the shops and peruse the magical goods.
+Prefer movie witches?
+Check out all of the Hocus Pocus filming locations around Salem.

 In Salem, fall is definitely in the air.
 It’s a beautiful and picturesque destination that is great for shopping, dining, and walking.
 Its proximity to Boston makes it an easy getaway, too.